What Is Content Writing?

 4. Find your niche

-While some content writers and copy artists will work on a broad range of topics across a wide variety of companies and industries, a general approach can make it difficult to stand out.
+While some content writers and copywriters will work on a broad range of topics across a wide variety of companies and industries, a general approach can make it difficult to stand out.

 You may find you can reach a wider audience and spend more time on work you actually enjoy with a niche.